The Stranger (Camus novel): English translations

-In 1946, the novel was translated into English for the first time by British author Stuart Gilbert; for more than 30 years his version was the standard English translation.
-Gilbert's choice of title, The Stranger, was changed by Hamish Hamilton to The Outsider, because they considered it "more striking and appropriate" and because Maria Kuncewiczowa's Polish-language novel Cudzoziemka had recently been published in London as The Stranger.
+In 1946, the first English translation, by British author Stuart Gilbert, was published, based on the first French edition.
+For more than 30 years, Gilbert's version was the standard English translation.
+Gilbert's choice of title, The Stranger, was changed by publisher Hamish Hamilton to The Outsider, because it considered it "more striking and appropriate" and because Maria Kuncewiczowa's Polish-language novel Cudzoziemka had recently been published in London as The Stranger.
 In the United States, Knopf had already typeset the manuscript using Gilbert's original title when informed of the name change and so disregarded it; the British–American difference in titles has persisted in subsequent editions.
+Several scholars, including Helen Sebba, John E. Gale, and Eric Du Plessis, along with commentators such as James Campbell, have noted inaccuracies in the Stuart Gilbert translation and their resulting distortions of the tone of Camus' original French text in his English translation.

 In 1982, the British publisher Hamish Hamilton, which had issued Gilbert's translation, published a translation by Joseph Laredo, also as The Outsider.
 Penguin Books bought this version in 1983 for a paperback edition.

+In 1982, the American publisher University Press of America published a translation by Kate Griffith, titled The Stranger.

 In 1988, Vintage published a version in the United States with a translation by American Matthew Ward under the standard American title of The Stranger.
-Camus was influenced by American literary style, and Ward's translation expresses American usage.
+Camus was influenced by American literary style, and Ward's translation expresses American usage and adheres more closely to Camus' original prose and tone.